openstor/openstor-go/CONTRIBUTING.md

 ### Developer Guidelines

-`minio-go` welcomes your contribution.
+`openstor-go` welcomes your contribution.
 To make the process as seamless as possible, we ask for the following:

 -	Go ahead and fork the project and make your changes.
 We encourage pull requests to discuss code changes.